jdmanthey/MolEcol2021/06_landscape_genetics/readme.md

     writeRaster(test, file="test")

-If approved, save a pdf file of the plot of your conductance raster, and email to Dr. Manthey to be shown on Friday.
+If approved, save a pdf file of the plot of your conductance raster, and email to Dr. Manthey to be shown next week.